vmware-archive/nsxraml/md-version/nsxvapi.md

 scope.

 ## secGroup
-Working with Security Group Grouping Objects
+Working With Security Group Grouping Objects
 ===========
 A security group is a collection of assets or grouping objects from your vSphere inventory.